Domin-MND/help.dbh.wtf/gitbook/getting-started.md

 This page contains tutorial on how to get started in DBH step by step.
 All given instructions are taken from `#📗╏getting-started` channel in DBH Discord Server.
-If something is unsaid make sure to check "For Beginner" page!
+If something is unsaid make sure to check "Help" category!

 # Join DBH Discord Server!